-Positive Ageing in London brings together London-wide and local organisations from both the voluntary and statutory sectors to consider age issues in London and agree common solutions.
+Positive Ageing in London is the Voice of Older Londoners which brings together London-wide and local borough groups from both the voluntary and statutory sectors to consider age issues in London and agree common solutions.

 - Raising key issues affecting older people in London